Renate Brümmer

 Renate Luise Brümmer (born 4 May 1955) is a Swiss-born German meteorological scientist and former astronaut.
 Specialising in satellite meteorology, she was selected as an astronaut in 1987, retiring in 1993, having never been into space.

 Early life and education

-Brümmer received the equivalent of a Master of Science degree in mathematics and physics from the University of Munich in 1981, and a Doctorate from the University of Miami in meteorology and physical oceanography in 1986.
+Brümmer received the equivalent of a Master of Science degree in mathematics and physics from LMU Munich in 1981, and a Doctorate from the University of Miami in meteorology and physical oceanography in 1986.